rehierl/node-tree-outliner/3-basic-design/3-7-1-extensions.md

 of such modifiers, authors could have difficulties to understand the reasons behind the relationship between two affected sections.

-> options when exiting a type-2 sectioning node
+> option 4) when exiting a type-2 sectioning node

-Closing those sections that are presequent to the exit event of a type-2 sectioning node is not an option.
+Closing those sections that are presequent to the node's exit event is not an option.

-That is, because it would result in conflicting statements with regards to the logical location of such a sectioning node and the section's content nodes.
+That is, because this option would result in conflicting statements with regards to the declared section's logical location (see option 2).
-Essentially, the sectioning node, which is associated while it is being entered, would then belong to a section that is independent to those sections with which the content nodes of the declared section will be associated.

-Note that type-2 sectioning nodes are defined not to have any inner sectioning nodes themselves.
+Note that type-2 sectioning nodes are defined to not have any inner sectioning nodes themselves.
 Consequently, such an option could, by definition, only close those sections that are presequent to the sectioning node's enter event.

 <!-- ======================================================================= -->
 ## benefits of close modifiers

-The most relevant option available is to close sections while a subsequent sectioning node is being entered.
+The most relevant option available is option 1:
+Close sections while a subsequent sectioning node is being entered.

 Note that the above considerations related to this option ...

 * apply to type-1 and type-2 sectioning nodes alike.
 Yes, a type-1 sectioning
-  node may technically close open presequent type-1 or type-2 sections.
+  node can technically close open presequent type-1 and type-2 sections.
 * do not take into account, if it could even be allowed to close presequent sections in a given context.
 This option merely states that, from a technical perspective, it would be possible and could be allowed.